laravel/dusk/readme.md

     composer require laravel/dusk

-Once Dusk is installed, add the `Laravel\Dusk\DuskServiceProvider` to your `config/app.php` configuration file.
+Once Dusk is installed, add the `Laravel\Dusk\DuskServiceProvider` to your `config/app.php` configuration file:

     php artisan dusk:install

 A `Browser` directory will be created within your `tests` directory containing an example test.
 Examples of advanced testing and page objects will be available with the full documentation.

-To run your tests, use the `dusk` command:
+To run your tests, use the `dusk` command.
+The `dusk` command accepts any argument that is also accepted by the `phpunit` command:

     php artisan dusk

-The `dusk` command accepts any argument that is also accepted by the `phpunit` command.

 #### Environments